 The most significant difference between functional and conventional dentistry is its focus on oral health and its relationship to whole-body health.

-Conventional dentistry focuses on brushing, flossing, mouthwash, fluoride applications, and visiting a dentist two to four times a year for cleanings and debridements.
-It generally addresses only end-stage dental disease and rarely makes connections to how oral disease may affect the body in a downstream and bidirectional manner.
-The focus tends to be very myopic, with attention on the teeth and the mouth rather than how they influence other parts of your body.
+Conventional dentistry focuses on brushing, flossing, mouthwash, fluoride applications, and visiting a dentist two to four times a year for cleanings.
+It generally addresses dental disease and may not always make connections to how oral health can influence overall wellness.
+The focus tends to be primarily on the teeth and the mouth.

-Functional dentists understand how oral health impacts systemic health and vice versa.
-The approach is one where the root causes must be understood and determined, heavily emphasizing the oral microbiome, gut health, inflammation, genetics, and hormones.
-Functional dentists examine their patients' eating, sleeping, breathing, and lifestyle habits to uncover the root cause of oral microbiome imbalances and focus much of their practices on airway health.Β Β
+Functional dentists consider how oral health may impact systemic health and vice versa.
+The approach involves understanding potential underlying factors, with an emphasis on the oral microbiome, gut health, inflammation, genetics, and lifestyle habits.
+Functional dentists examine their patients' eating, sleeping, breathing, and lifestyle habits to understand oral health better and focus much of their practices on airway health.

-Oral Health Issues That Can Be Making You Sick
+Oral Health Issues That Can Be Affecting Your Wellness

 The Oral Microbiome

-A significant emphasis in Functional Dentistry is having and maintaining a thriving and balanced oral microbiome.
-Like other microbiomes of the body (gut, skin, vaginal, sinus, etc.), the oral microbiome is a collection ofΒ bacteriaΒ (800+ currently identified), along with viruses, fungi, and parasites that affect the progression of health and disease.
-The mouth is the start of the alimentary canal (gut), and we are constantly seeding our GI tract with microbes through daily swallowing, so the oral microbiome matters to your systemic wellness.
-Many Functional Dentists will offer oral microbiome testing to help uncover and understand your personal microbial health and diversity.
+A significant emphasis in Functional Dentistry is maintaining a balanced oral microbiome.
+Like other microbiomes of the body, the oral microbiome is a collection of bacteria, viruses, fungi, and parasites that can influence health.
+The mouth is the start of the alimentary canal, and we are constantly introducing microbes to our GI tract through swallowing, so the oral microbiome is important for systemic wellness.
+Many Functional Dentists may offer oral microbiome testing to help understand your microbial health and diversity.

 Root Canals

-They will also educate you on the recommendation to take regular CBCT or 3D images of your root canaled teeth (traditional xrays are not enough!) to ensure they are properly functioning and not failing or creating low, grade chronic inflammation and microbial leakage.
+They may also recommend regular CBCT or 3D images of root canaled teeth to ensure they are functioning properly and not contributing to inflammation or microbial issues.

 Metal in Your Mouth

-A common issue with metal dental devices and amalgam fillings is heavy metal toxicity, sensitivities, and reactions.
-Saliva is an excellent medium to break down these metals into metal ions.Β ResearchΒ has shown that materials in teeth can release some amounts of mercury, nickel, chromium, and iron inΒ silver fillings,Β dental crowns, andΒ permanent metal retainers, not to mention galvanic currents that can occur when mixed metals are used in the mouth.
+A common concern with metal dental devices and amalgam fillings is the potential for metal sensitivities.
+Saliva can interact with these metals.
+Research has shown that materials in teeth can release small amounts of metals like mercury, nickel, chromium, and iron in silver fillings, dental crowns, and permanent metal retainers.

 Airway and Sleep Health

-Most Functional Dentists will tell you that how we breathe (nasal breathing is optimal) and how well we sleep are foundations for optimal health.
-A Functional Dentist should have additional training in airway and sleep screening and can help you get to the root cause of your mouth breathing, snoring, restless sleep, insomnia, grinding, and other functional airway issues.Β Β
+Functional Dentists often emphasize the importance of nasal breathing and quality sleep for overall health.
+They may have additional training in airway and sleep screening and can help explore potential underlying factors of mouth breathing, snoring, restless sleep, and other airway issues.

 Functional Dentistry Labs

-Some Functional Dentists will use specialty labs to test forΒ heavy metals, metal sensitivities and allergies, andΒ inflammatory markersΒ in their patients as an add-on service to confirm if the patient is reacting to a suspected metal or if there is any lingering inflammation that may not be seen to the naked eye.
-These tests are commonly out-of-pocket costs but well worth the information that comes with them.Β
+Some Functional Dentists may use specialty labs to test for heavy metals, metal sensitivities, and inflammatory markers as an add-on service to explore potential reactions to materials or inflammation that may not be visible.
+These tests are often out-of-pocket costs but can provide valuable information.

 Vitamin D